- Online Store

 The best way to immobilize a cat is to place them in a cardboard box.
 This often works better than a cat carrier because there is not a door to work around.
 Placing a large amount of blankets or towels around them can decrease movement.

 It is also important to call ahead to the clinic you will be going to.
-Hallett Veterinary Hospital is open Monday through Friday from 7:30am to 6pm.
+Hallett Veterinary Hospital is open Monday through Thursday from 7:30am to 8pm, Friday from 7:30am to 6pm and Saturdays from 8am to 4pm.
 After these hours, we refer clients to the Emergency Veterinary Service in Waukesha.
 The receptionist will get preliminary information from you that will allow the staff to prepare for your arrival.
 Pertinent information includes: age, breed, approximate weight, and type, location, and severity of injury.
 It is helpful to let the staff know before your arrival if the animal is in any kind of respiratory distress or has lost consciousness after the injury occurred.

 Driving at a safe and legal speed is also important.
 Although the situation is certainly a stressful one, it is important that you reach the hospital safely.
 If an accident occurs, it will not be a priority for paramedics or law enforcement to ensure your pet's arrival at a medical facility.